MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 ## Corrupt data sources

-Data being ingested may have corrupt records which can cause the data ingestion process to complete with errors or warnings.
+Data being ingested may have corrupt records that can cause the data ingestion process to complete with errors or warnings.

 > [!NOTE]
 > If data ingestion completes with errors, subsequent processing (such as unification or activity creation) that leverages this data source will be skipped.
 If ingestion completed with warnings, subsequent processing continues but some of the records may not be included.